teach-torres/pbash/chapter1.md

 • Interpreter: This is a program that reads a file and executes the statements it contains.
 It may be a shell or another language interpreter such as awk or python.

-#### Concepts

-• Script: This is a file containing commands to be executed by the shell.

-• Word: A word is a sequence of characters considered to be a single unit by the shell.

-• Output redirection: You can send the output of a command to a file rather than the terminal using > FILENAME.

-• Variables: These are names that store values.

-• Comments: These consist of an unquoted word beginning with #.
-All remaining characters on that line constitute a comment and will be ignored.

-• Shebang or hash-bang: This is a hash and an exclamation mark (#!) followed by the path to the interpreter that should execute the file.

-• Interpreter: This is a program that reads a file and executes the statements it contains.
-It may be a shell or another language interpreter such as awk or python.

 ### Exercises

 1. Write a script that creates a directory called bpl inside $HOME.
 Populate this